nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 Install MkDocs using Conda
 ---------------------------

-We can also utilize Conda package management system to install MkDocs.
+We can also utilize conda package management system to install MkDocs.
 If you do not have Conda installed, you can follow installation steps [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).

-Create a new Conda environment called `mkdocs` that runs the latest version of python 3:
+Create a new conda environment called `mkdocs` that runs the latest version of python 3:

 ```
 conda create --name mkdocs python=3